tnt456/MATSimRWTH/README.md

 ### Simple things (without installing/running MATSim)

-##### Movies
+##### Movies (TODO)

 1. Go to https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/ruhrgebiet/
 1. Inside there, look for an `output-*` directory that you find interesting and go into that directory.
-1. TODO: Inside there, look for `movie-*` files.
+1. Inside there, look for `movie-*` files.
 You can't view them directly, but you there are various ways to download them, and you can view them then.
 Try that.

 ##### Run VIA on output files